- Ride Guatemala's best cycling trails led by expert guides

 Day 6: Lake Atitlán Free Morning, Transfer to Huehuetenango

-Day 7: Climb the Cuchumatanes & Descend into Todos Santos
+Day 7: Climb the Cuchumatanes & Descend to Todos Santos

 Distance: 27 miles (44 km)